lishirley89/Bike_share_solar_self_efficiency/README.md

 ## Results and Visualizations

-### We found station location, i.e. whether it is in the shadow of nearby buildings, is critical for self-sufficiency level
+We found station location, i.e. whether it is in the shadow of nearby buildings, is critical for self-sufficiency level

 ![Solar Radiation Animation](plot/solaranimation.gif)

-*Animation showing solar radiation patterns in downtown Chicago*

 Stations were not energy self-sufficient with an average level of 56%